Get

 Treatment

-Treatment of diabetes will depend on the severity of the disease, and which type the cat suffers from.
-Treatment can include insulin therapy and dietary therapy.
-Your cat’s health will need to be monitored closely by the veterinarian if they have been diagnosed with diabetes.
+The diabetes treatment will depend on the severity of the disease and which type the cat suffers from.
+The treatment can include insulin therapy and dietary therapy.
+Your cat’s health must be monitored closely by the veterinarian if they have been diagnosed with diabetes.

 6. Chronic Kidney Disease (CKD)

-Chronic kidney disease, or CKD, is a health condition related to damage to the kidneys.
+Chronic kidney disease, or CKD, is a health condition related to kidney damage.
 Chronic kidney disease is much more common in older cats since the kidneys tend to show damage over time.
-The main function of the kidneys is to remove waste from the bloodstream, which is why this condition has the potential to be life-threatening.
-Toyger cats have yet to show any predisposition for this CKD, but it is common to breeds like the Persian and is a concern for all domesticated cats.
+The main function of the kidneys is to remove waste from the bloodstream, which is why the condition has the potential to be life-threatening.
+Toyger cats have yet to show any predisposition for this CKD, but it is common in breeds like the Persian and is a concern for all domesticated cats.

 Symptoms: